Neha-Niharika-Kar/hello-world/README.md

 # Hello Everyone
 My first repository.
-I'm new here.
 Just learning to use Github.